Vera Korzun

 Biography

-Vera Korzun is Associate Professor of Law and Director of Faculty Research & Development at The University of Akron School of Law.
+Vera Korzun is a tenured Associate Professor of Law and Director of Faculty Research & Development at The University of Akron School of Law.
 She researches in the areas of international trade and investment law, international dispute resolution, and corporate and business law.
-She teaches international business transactions, international law, international negotiations, and contracts.
-Her scholarship has appeared in the University of Pennsylvania Journal of International Law, Vanderbilt Journal of Transnational Law, New York University Journal of International Law and Politics, Fordham International Law Journal.
-Professor Korzun serves as a Vice Chair of the ASIL-Midwest Interest Group of the American Society of International Law (ASIL) and a Co-Chair of the Younger Comparativists Committee of the American Society of Comparative Law (ASCL).
+She teaches international business transactions, international law, international negotiations, contracts, and UCC-sales.
+Her scholarship has appeared or is forthcoming in the leading international law journals, such as the Vanderbilt Journal of Transnational Law, Berkeley Journal of International Law, University of Pennsylvania Journal of International Law, New York University Journal of International Law and Politics, and Fordham International Law Journal.
+For her article Enforcing Soft Law in International Investment Arbitration, 56 Vanderbilt J. Transnat'l L. 1 (2023), Professor Korzun received The 2024 Thomas G. Byers Memorial Award for the Outstanding Faculty Scholarly Publication from the Akron Law Alumni Association (ALAA).
+Professor Korzun is active with professional organizations in the area of international, comparative, and foreign law.
+She currently serves on the Finance Committee of the American Society of Comparative Law (ASCL).
+She previously served on and chaired the ASCL Younger Comparativists Committee (YCC) and the Midwest Interest Group of the American Society of International Law (ASIL).

 Professor Korzun received her master of laws (LL.M.) degree from the University of Michigan, where she was a Michigan Grotius Fellow.
 Prior to that, she earned her master in law and economics degree, cum laude, from the University of Hamburg and an LL.M. degree in International Business Law, with merit, from Central European University.
 Her Doctor of Juridical Science (S.J.D.) degree is from Fordham Law School and her Ph.D. in Law is from Belarusian State University, where she also earned her first degree in law.